Painless Hair Removal with Waxing: The Complete Guide

 Why Does Waxing Hurt?

 The hair that we see on the skin’s surface was once at the bulb.
-The bulb is attached to the body via blood vessels and nerve endings (the root).
+The bulb is attached to the body via blood vessels and nerve endings, which make up the root.

 Does Waxing Get Less Painful?